Areola Reduction Surgery

 Considering an Areola Reduction?

-The benefits you can expect to see following an areola reduction are a permanent reduction in the size of your areola with scarring limited to the junction of the brown skin and the surrounding normal skin of the nipple.
+The benefits you can expect to see following an areola reduction are a decrease in the size of your areola with scarring limited to the junction of the brown skin and the surrounding normal skin of the nipple.
 The procedure can be performed under either local or general anaesthetic, has very little down time and also has the other advantage of tightening up your breast skin and elevating the nipple to a slightly higher position.
 An areola reduction can be performed by itself or in conjunction with other breast surgeries such as a breast uplift.

 You may be thinking of having areola reduction surgery if you have any of the following characteristics: